nystagmus/yamoh/README.md

-# Yamoh - Maintainerr Overlay Helper
+# Yamoh - Yet Another Maintainerr Overlay Helper

 Yamoh is a C#/.NET 8+ console application that automates poster overlays for Plex media collections managed by Maintainerr.